 2. Wash the brush with warm water and a gentle soap or natural antiseptic, such as a tea tree oil solution.

 3. Don’t soak and leave the whole brush in water.
 The wooden handles are heat-treated and waxed, but they are susceptible to water damage if immersed for a long time or left undried.
 So best avoid constant wetting.

-	4. Rinse the brush, then shake out or pad excess water with a towel, and let it air dry to prevent fungus or mould developing.
+4. Rinse the brush, then shake out or pad excess water with a towel, and let it air dry to prevent fungus or mould from developing.